Water-Melon/Melang/docs/lib/sys.md

 ##### real

-Get real value of a variable.
+Convert the variable to a real number.

 ```
 sys.real(var);